eizedev/PSItems/docs/en-US/Find-ItemContent.md

 psgrep 'output' -Name 'CHANGELOG.md' -Not
 ```

-Negates above search.
+Negates above search (grep -v).
 Searches for pattern 'output' in file 'CHANGELOG.md' in current directory and outputs all lines that are not match to this pattern.

 ## PARAMETERS